Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-This quote, not helped by the sheer amount of barely contained rage that Freeza exhibits.
+This quote, not helped by the sheer amount of barely contained rage that he exhibits.

 Freeza: But I won't lie Daddy, I am absolutely ecstatic.
 When that filthy monkey arrives back on the planet, he'll return not to the smiling faces of his dear friends and family, but a total, unadulterated, genocide.

-The Ending.
-Dear Lord, THE ENDING.
+The ending.
 Popo assimilates Garlic Junior and does something horrible offscreen to his minions.
 It's just as terrifying as when he did it to Blue Popo.

 And now it seems he can even invade video games, as Krillin experienced while playing Slender: The Arrival.

-Dodoria, as a Freeza's Bastard Understudy, is pretty creepy insofar as to how dissonantly polite he (she) acts when doing terrible things to people.
+Dodoria, as Freeza's Bastard Understudy, is pretty creepy insofar as to how dissonantly politeshe acts when doing terrible things to people.
 A special mention goes to a short but effective one-liner from Episode 14:

 And in episode 21, where Goku tries talking to Gohan just after being left for dead.
 The fact that he was nonchalant while trying to wake him up, oblivious to his own son's injured state, is eerily creepy to say the least.
 It didn't help that Gohan himself looked like a lifeless doll.